Renewal Counseling and Consultation Services

 5. Who do you work with?

-I provide counseling services to adolescents beginning at age 14 through older adults.
-I work with individuals, couples, families and provide group therapy.
+I provide counseling to individuals beginning at age 18 through older adults.
+I work with individuals, couples, and provide group therapy.
 I do not provide treatment to individuals who have been recently discharged (within the past 30 days) from a psychiatric facility, partial hospitalization program or intensive outpatient program.
-I do not provide services to children under the age of 14, individuals who are court ordered for treatment or require a child custody evaluation or custody recommendation.
+I do not provide services to individuals who are court ordered for treatment or require a child custody evaluation or custody recommendation.
 I also don’t provide treatment for eating disorders, substance use as a primary disorder, or sexual offenders.
 I do not provide assessments for gender reassignment surgery, bariatric surgery, or service animals.
+I also do not complete paperwork for FMLA or STD leave of absences from employment, as I am not a medical professional (ie. MD, PCP, or Psychiatrist).
 Due to state licensing laws, I can only provide therapy and counseling to individuals residing in Virginia (that includes telehealth).

 6. How are your handling sessions during the COVID-19 pandemic?

 Concerns about safety are real during this pandemic.
 I provide either in person appointments at my office or through telehealth.
 Check with your insurance as many plans are providing approval for telehealth appointments for extended periods of time due to the pandemic.
-If you choose to have in person appointments, please be prepared to have your temperature taken upon arrival to your appointment and asked to wear a mask throughout your entire time in the office.
+If you choose to have in person appointments, all clients are asked to wear a mask throughout your entire time in the office.
 Hand sanitizer is available throughout the office.
 We ask that you follow social distancing guidelines while in the waiting area and in clinician's office.
 If you are feeling ill, please opt to cancel your appointment or choose the telehealth option.
 I ask that individuals do not arrive to the office prior to your scheduled appointment time to cut down on cross traffic.
 I also ask that all visitors wash their hands prior to entering the office in the restroom available within our office suite.
 All furniture and door knobs are sanitized daily.

 7. What is your cancellation policy?